cdoorenweerd/PyCOIStats/README.md

 This also affects pairwise distance estimates.
 Assume for example the following two sequences:

-GTAAYTNN and GTAACTGC
+GCAAYTNN and GTAACTGC

 Most other software counts 1 difference in 8 bases: 12.5% difference.
-PyCOIStats counts 1 difference in 6 bases (ignoring the ambiguities and not counting them towards compared strand length): 16.7% difference.
+PyCOIStats counts 1 difference in 5 bases (ignoring the ambiguities and not counting them towards compared strand length): 20.0% difference.

 Ideally, when COI data is of extremely high quality and all sequences are of equal length and have no ambiguous bases, this would not make a difference.
 However, practice is that missing or ambiguous data is common and should be interpreted correctly.